ESOS framework and Overseas Ombudsman

 A full-time study load for students enrolled in the above programs is 40 credit points (4 subjects) per semester.
 The only exception being in the event of special circumstances, and you have specified approval from your Faculty in conjunction with the Student Business Centre.

 How to ensure compliance: maintain a full-time enrolment in all semesters.
-If you have concerns about subject availability, or believe you may have compelling or compassionate circumstances, please contact your Program Advisor.
+If you have concerns about subject availability, or believe you may have compelling or compassionate circumstances, please contact a Student Engagement Officer.

 Each semester, Bond University Academic Performance regulations require you to meet academic progression regulations outlined in Part 2 – Academic Regulations of the University Handbook.

-How to ensure compliance: Your Academic Advisor can assist you in planning your academic program, and if you are ‘At Risk’ of being excluded, you are likely to be eligible for a specified university intervention.
+How to ensure compliance: A Student Engagement Officer can assist you in planning your academic program, and if you are ‘At Risk’ of being excluded, you are likely to be eligible for a specified university intervention.

 Interventions are designed to assist you in getting back on track academically and may include a number of measures, such as a reduction in your study load.